trinodb/trino/docs/src/main/sphinx/connector/kudu.rst

   - ``<table>``: table names

-  - ``<range_partition_as_json_string>``: lower and upper bound of the range partition as json string in the form ``'{"lower": <value>, "upper": <value>}'``, or if the range partition has multiple columns:
+  - ``<range_partition_as_json_string>``: lower and upper bound of the range partition as JSON string in the form ``'{"lower": <value>, "upper": <value>}'``, or if the range partition has multiple columns:
     ``'{"lower": [<value_col1>,...], "upper": [<value_col1>,...]}'``.
 The